 West Sacramento, California — The U.S. Department of the Treasury’s Community Development Financial Institutions Fund (CDFI Fund) awarded Rural Community Assistance Corporation (RCAC) $2.9 million through its Capital Magnet Fund (CMF).
 Read more

-RCAC Loan Fund lends nearly $8 million to rural communities
+RCAC Loan Fund lends more than $9.9 million to rural communities

 Looking for a new and exciting career path?

 Join our passionate team and make a difference in rural communities throughout the West!
 We work in diverse and low-income communities to increase access to affordable housing and safe drinking water, promote economic opportunity and job creation, and provide financing for community and economic development projects.
 Apply here!

 RCAC’s Individual Well Program free drinking water well assessments

 RCAC offers private well owners free well assessments and water quality screening for nitrate in specific regions in California, Idaho, Nevada, New Mexico, Oregon and Washington.
 For details and applications go here

 The second round of the Paycheck Protection Program is now open.
 RCAC is accepting and processing loan applications to provide financing for small businesses to pay their employees during the COVID-19 crisis.
 RCAC’s lending is limited to small businesses in a rural area or community of 50,000 or less population or businesses that serve rural populations.
 The application period is open Jan.
 11, 2021 to March 31, 2021.
 More details are available here